kaanoz1/leetcode/README.md

 ## Features

 - **Sequential Ordering**: Problems are listed in order of increasing difficulty, starting from Easy and progressing to Hard.
 - **Multi-Language Support**: Solutions are implemented in a variety of programming languages to broaden my coding expertise.
+But nevertheless I try to improve myself on C, C++ and Python3.
 - **Direct Links**: Each problem includes a direct link to its corresponding LeetCode page for easy reference.

 - Note : Abbreviation B stands for "probably(?) bugged result".